On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Introduction

-Besides \eqref{taoEPI}, discrete versions of the EPI have been studied by several authors.
-In \cite{adaptivesensing,abbe} a discrete EPI similar to \eqref{taoEPI} was proved, with a worse constant than $\frac{1}{2}{\log{2}}$, but with sharp quantitative bounds for the $o(1)$-term (see also \cite{logconcaveisit} for a detailed discussion on connections with that work).
-An EPI for the binomial family was proved in \cite{harremoesepibinomial}; in \cite[Theorem 4.6]{madimancyclic} it was shown that $e^{2H(X)} -1$ is superadditive with respect to convolution on the class of uniform distributions on finite subsets of the integers (see also \cite{madimanbernoulli} for extensions to R{\'e}nyi entropy and \cite{madimanmajorization} for dimensional extensions).
+where $o(1) \to 0$ as $H(X_1) \to \infty$.
+This can be seen as a discrete analogue of \eqref{cntsepid} for $d=n=1$.
+Besides \eqref{taoEPI}, other discrete versions of the EPI have been studied by several authors.
+In \cite{adaptivesensing,abbe}, a discrete EPI similar to \eqref{taoEPI} was proved, with a worse constant than $\frac{1}{2}{\log{2}}$, but with sharp quantitative bounds for the $o(1)$-term (see also \cite{logconcaveisit} for a detailed discussion on connections with that work).
+An EPI for the binomial family was proved in \cite[Theorem 1.1]{harremoesepibinomial}; in \cite[Theorem 4.6]{madimancyclic} it was shown that $e^{2H(X)} -1$ is superadditive with respect to convolution on the class of uniform distributions on finite subsets of the integers (see also \cite{madimanbernoulli} for extensions to R{\'e}nyi entropy and \cite{madimanmajorization} for dimensional extensions).
 Finally the constant $\frac{1}{2}\log{2}$ was shown to be improvable for the class of uniform distributions in \cite{woo2015discrete}.

 In addition to \eqref{taoEPI}, Tao conjectured that for any independent and identically distributed random variables $X_1,\ldots,X_{n+1}$ taking values in a finite subset of a torsion-free group